 Jasmine Proud returned to study engineering to find her purpose.
 It was during her work placement that she realised her true calling – to research the development of assistive technology that truly helps humanity, from disability support to injury prevention.

 "For many years I worked as a graphic designer.
 I loved the creativity but felt that there was some missing element to my life.
 It took me a while but I figured out what it was…the ability to make a genuine impact on people's lives.
 Around this time I discovered the world of wearable robotics and this became a passion that has fed into my current research.

-During my studies I completed work placements at 2Mar Robotics, where I developed my love of robotics, and at Enable Development, where I learnt about tech-based solutions to accessibility problems faced by people with disabilities.
+During my engineering degree I completed work placements at 2Mar Robotics, where I developed my love of robotics, and at Enable Development, where I learnt about tech-based solutions to accessibility problems faced by people with disabilities.

-VU has offered me some great opportunities, like participating in a study tour at Sheffield Hallam University in the UK, being named the Most Outstanding Student for my first year in 2013, and now receiving the Deans Scholar Award 2016 for my masters.
-I believe all of these achievements were due to the support and encouragement of my lecturers and tutors."
+VU offered me some great opportunities, like participating in a study tour at Sheffield Hallam University in the UK, being named the most outstanding student for my first year, and receiving the Dean's Scholar Award for my masters.

-Bachelor of Engineering Science (Sports Engineering) which has now been superceded by Bachelor of Engineering (Honours) (Electrical and Sports Engineering).
+- Bachelor of Engineering (Honours) (Sports Engineering), see Bachelor of Engineering (Honours) (Electrical and Electronic Engineering)

 - Doctor of Philosophy